-Treat yourself with a day of indulgences in Hamilton.
+Treat yourself to a day of indulgences in Hamilton.
 There is something special around every corner and a superlative day to be had by simply following these three essential treat-yourself steps…

 Eat – Shop – Admire